Gay penguins 'kidnap' chick from parents at Denmark zoo after dad 'neglected' it

 "It was a pair of gay males who had snatched it and was stood with it.”

-Sandie said she believed the mom had gone for her daily bath and when she did not return in time for the dad appeared to have forgotten all about his parental responsibilities and left the baby alone.
+Sandie said she believed the mom had gone for her daily bath and when she did not return in time, the dad appeared to have forgotten all about his parental responsibilities and left the baby alone.